prashantRmishra/MachineCoding/solidprinciple/LiskovSubstitution/Readme.md

     }
 }
 ```
-Note that the `if` statement is involved to update the discount amount of `InHouseProduct` which is **against the Liskov substitution principle** ( as we should have been able to replace the object `Product` with its subtype `InHouseProduct`), but here in if statement we are manually updating the discount amount which should not be done.
+Note that the `if` statement is involved in updating the discount amount of `InHouseProduct` which is **against the Liskov substitution principle** ( as we should have been able to replace the object `Product` with its subtype `InHouseProduct`), but here in if statement we are manually updating the discount amount which should not be done.

-Slight modification in the `InHouseProduct` class will fix this issue
+A slight modification in the `InHouseProduct` class will fix this issue

 ```java